TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 ## Function of the Power Subsystem

-  The power subsystem plays a foundational role in the overall design of the robot, serving as the centralized source of energy distribution to all critical components.
-Aligned with the conceptual design, its primary function is to ensure that each subsystem—operating system, drive train/motors, navigation, hard wired communication, and spooling device—receives stable and sufficient power from high-capacity battery.
-This system is designed to be efficient on volume constraints, while reducing wiring complexity and improving overall system reliability.
+&nbsp;&nbsp;&nbsp;&nbsp; The power subsystem serves as the backbone of the robot’s overall design, functioning as the centralized source of energy distribution to all critical components.
+Aligned with the conceptual architecture, its primary role is to deliver stable and sufficient power to each subsystem—including the operating system, drivetrain and motors, navigation system, hard-wired communication interface, and the cable spooling mechanism.

+ &nbsp;&nbsp;&nbsp;&nbsp; This subsystem is designed with efficiency and compactness in mind, optimizing for limited volume while reducing wiring complexity and enhancing overall system reliability.
+By minimizing unnecessary interconnects and consolidating power distribution, the design ensures cleaner implementation and easier maintenance.

-  This subsystem is not only responsible for supplying voltage, but also stepping down the high-voltage battery output to voltages appropriate for each module, including regulated 5.5V power for the Raspberry Pi and Arduino, and unregulated or regulated higher voltages for motors and motor drivers.
-It also acts as a protective layer, ensuring overcurrent and voltage regulation to prevent damage to sensitive electronics.
-As such, the power system is not just a passive supply, but an intelligent and integral part of the robot’s architecture, enabling robust and safe operation under a wide range of operating conditions.
+ &nbsp;&nbsp;&nbsp;&nbsp; Beyond simple power delivery, the subsystem is also responsible for regulating voltage.
+It steps down the high-voltage output of the battery to levels suitable for each component—such as regulated 5.5V for the Raspberry Pi and Arduino, and higher, potentially unregulated voltages for the motor drivers and motors themselves.

+&nbsp;&nbsp;&nbsp;&nbsp;  Importantly, the power system functions not just as a passive source, but as a smart and protective layer.
+It incorporates overcurrent protection, voltage regulation, and filtering to prevent damage to sensitive electronics.
+As such, it is an active and integral part of the robot’s architecture, enabling safe, reliable, and robust operation across a variety of challenging operating conditions.